NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 The filter can be enabled or disabled with the btle_hci_adv_params_set() function above.
 Note that this function does not disable the filter functionality

-The following interface functions are added to handle the connection events :
+The following interface functions are added to set various connection  packets :

 ######void btle_hci_data_params_set(btle_data_channel_data_packet_parameters_t* data_params);